deskos-xp/pyHardware/README.md

 # pyHardware
 a rewrite of python-hwinfo to support python3

-To get dmidecode info, you will need sudo/root
+To get dmidecode info, you will need sudo/root, as well as the related package that installs ```dmidecode``` for your Linux Distribution.

 ```python
 from hw import dmidecode_reader